-If you're interested in organizing your references and creating hassle-free formatted bibliographies, the Schulich Library of Science and Engineering is offering an EndNote session on Friday, March 10, at 11:30 am.
+If you're interested in organizing your references and creating hassle-free formatted bibliographies, the Schulich Library of Science and Engineering is offering an EndNote session on Tuesday, August 3, at 3:00 pm.
 No registration is required.
-Other sessions are also available.

 Any web pages which are still on www.library.mcgill.ca will not be accessible for a short period on campus, ranging to a couple of days internationally, because the IP address for that site is being changed.
 We hope this does not cause too much inconvenience.
 In the meantime, most of our web pages are still accessible at www.mcgill.ca/library.
 For further assistance please feel free to ask a librarian.